ArchimidisM/Nothing-Personal-WordPress-Theme/readme.txt

 * https://stocksnap.io/photo/A5G6T8F11N , by Adam Whitlock CC0 License
 * https://stocksnap.io/photo/MLEPUKHYUU , by Icons8 team CC0 License
 * https://stocksnap.io/photo/NUG1YRRSJI , by Ylanite Koppens CC0 License

-* All global variables , image-sizes etc have been prefixed.
-* Removed unused code for the class font selector
-* Unable to see the implementation of social URL can you please conform this one nothing_personal_has_social(). - Completely removed.
-* All the theme mods have been sanitized however there are 1-2 cases that I use them....